quodlibetor/git-instafix/README.md

 * [`git-fixup`](https://github.com/keis/git-fixup) is more-or less a pure-shell version of this same tool.
 We have some different features.
-The big differences between `git-fixup` and `git-instafix` are pretty much all surface level, and `git-instafix` is written in Rust which allows for some slightly fancier interactions.
-It aims to entirely remove dependencies on the `git` binary (right now it's still used for rebase) at which point it _may_ be more reliable.
+The big differences between `git-fixup` and `git-instafix` are pretty much all surface level, and `git-instafix` is written in Rust which allows for some slightly fancier interactions. `git-instafix` does not depend on the system it's being run on having a git binary, instead using libgit2 for all git interactions.

 ## License